Meet the SRHE team

 Katie Tindle is SRHE Business Development and Engagement Lead.
 Her role includes expanding and implementing the Society’s communications strategy, growing membership engagement internationally and systems development and integration for conferences, events and membership.
 Katie was previously SRHE Team Coordinator for four years before advancing to her current role.
 Before joining SRHE she was a commercial venue manager for the University of the Arts Student Union.

-She has a BA Hons in Fine Art from Central Saint Martins, University of the Arts London (CSM), and is studying for a Masters in Computational Art from Goldsmiths, University of London.
-Alongside her work for the Society, she teaches on the undergraduate Fine Art degree at CSM and is a practicing artist.
+She has a BA Hons in Fine Art from Central Saint Martins, University of the Arts London (CSM), and a masters degree in Computational Art from Goldsmiths, University of London.
+Alongside her work for the Society, she is a lecturer in Computational Art at Goldsmiths, University of London and is a practicing artist.
 She also volunteers her time as web support to the Our Data Bodies Project, a research project which explores the nature and experience of digital privacy and “data rights” of adult low-income people in the United States, and works for QArt, a non-profit organisation working to demystify fine art education.

 Rihana holds a PhD in English Literature from Newcastle University.
 She worked at the British Library as a Chevening Fellow within the Endangered Archives Programme.
 Prior to that, Rihana held academic posts in Damascus University, the Syrian Virtual University and the International University for Science and Technology.